hortonworks/cloudbreak/docs/recipes.md

 With the help of Cloudbreak it is very easy to provision Hadoop clusters in the cloud from an Apache Ambari blueprint.
 Cloudbreak built in provisioning doesn't contain every use case, so we are introducing the concept of recipes.
 Recipes are basically script extensions to a cluster that run on a set of nodes before or after the Ambari cluster installation.
 With recipes it's quite easy for example to put a JAR file on the Hadoop classpath or run some custom scripts.
 In Cloudbreak we supports two ways to configure recipe, we have downloadable and stored recipes.
 A downloadable recipe should be available on HTTP, HTTPS protocols optionally with basic authentication, or any kind of public Git repository.
-As the name mentions stored recipes are uploaded and stored in Cloudbreak with (Clodbreak shell)[https://github.com/sequenceiq/cloudbreak-shell].
-[Uluwatu](https://github.com/sequenceiq/uluwatu) support coming soon.
+As the name mentions stored recipes are uploaded and stored in Cloudbreak via web interface or shell.

 ###Downloadable recipes
 This kind of recipe must contain a plugin.toml file, with some basic information about the recipe, and at least a recipe-pre-install or recipe-post-install script.